 Consumers were ensured of the purity of Straight Bourbon Whiskey and protected from harmful imitations, preserving Bourbon’s reputation once again.

 Many distilleries were put out of business by “The Noble Experiment” never to return.
 Others got by on medicinal licenses and bought excess Whiskey from other distilleries that lacked such licenses.

 This consolidated Bourbon production to a handful of major distilleries that would open or reopen after Repeal.
 Distillers came together to form the Distilled Spirits Institute (now the Distilled Spirits Council of the United States) in order to form an agreement on how beverage alcohol could be marketed and distributed - an effort to show they didn’t want to create the same kind of environment that had led to Prohibition in the first place.

-But they did their part, even changing over from 48 to 53 gallon barrels to save wood - those were the largest barrels that would fit in current ricks and it saved a significant amount of lumber.
-To this day most distilleries still use 53 gallon barrels.
+But they did their part, even changing over from 48 to 53-gallon barrels to save wood - those were the largest barrels that would fit in current ricks and it saved a significant amount of lumber.
+To this day most distilleries still use 53-gallon barrels.

-The 1964 Congressional Resolution declaring Bourbon a “distinct product of the United States” would help, those effects would not become tangible for decades.
+The 1964 Congressional Resolution declaring Bourbon a “distinct product of the United States” would help, but those effects would not become tangible for decades.
 Those price drops would also stick around for decades, zapping the industry’s profitability, and many distilleries are just now slowly and quiety beginning to adjust for market demands.

-Those brands were built by determination to stay afloat during the tough times and Master Distillers and owners who pounded the pavement and educated consumers and just plain refused to give up on Bourbon.
+Those brands were built by the determination to stay afloat during the tough times and Master Distillers and owners who pounded the pavement and educated consumers and just plain refused to give up on Bourbon.